Her Haunted Heart

 Tobe blinked at the abrupt turn in conversation.
 “No, ma’am.”

-He remembered Louis, the catatonic old man who’d sat outside in the rocking chair on the wide covered porch, staring blankly out at the street.
-Children would sometimes try to taunt him, but quickly gave up when they got no reaction.
+Children would sometimes try to taunt Louis, but quickly gave up when they got no reaction.
 A maid came out every twenty minutes to wipe the drool from his chin.
 Tobe had timed the routine once.

 The old woman pulled him back into the present and continued as if Tobe hadn’t objected to the idea of her committing fratricide.
-“It doesn’t matter one way or another, since I’ll be dead before the lilacs bloom, but I didn’t kill my brother or my niece.
-The house took one, the demon took the other.”
+“It doesn’t matter one way or another, since I’ll be dead before the lilacs bloom.
+But I didn’t kill my brother or my niece.
+The House took one, the demon took the other.”

-“The demon?”
-Tobe echoed.
 Edith had mentioned a curse, but not a demon.

 For a moment, Cecile stared through Tobe, as if trying to find someone inside him.
 Then she shook her head and made a shooing motion with one wrinkled hand covered in rings.
 “Go wash your hands.
 Dolores is about to bring in the tea and cakes.
 The bathroom is down the corridor, the second door on the right.”

-But as his feet began to stray from the path he’d been directed to take, an icy gust of wind rifled through his hair.
+But as his feet began to stray from the path he’d been directed to take, an icy gust of wind riffled through his hair.
 Goosebumps prickled his flesh.
-Was he going to see a ghost?
-A door across from him creaked open.
-Tobe sucked in a breath.

 A woman in a starched uniform stared at him with narrowed eyes and a suspicious stare.
 She wasn’t as ancient as Cecile, but she was still old.
 Her white hair was twisted in a tight bun.
-She must be Dolores.
-“The bathroom is through that door.
-Best hurry.
-The mistress does not like to be kept waiting.”
+She must be Dolores, the housekeeper he’d often overheard Cecile shouting for.
+Probably the same one who closed the curtains of the window across from his.

 Tobe nodded and obeyed, taking minimal time to admire the bathtub and the fixtures on the antique sink before hurrying back to the parlor.

-The same old woman served Tobe and Cecile with a tray of tea and cookies.
+Dolores served Tobe and Cecile with a tray of tea and cookies.
 With some of the disturbing history he’d read, Tobe didn’t drink from his cup until Cecile had sipped from hers.

 “You mean to mow your lawn or to help with repairs?”
 The cornices over most of the bay and dormer windows were crumbling and the roof was in dire need of new shingles.